KacperOldz/javaExercices/README.md

 4. primitive functional interface - functional interface that is specialized to work with primitive data types (e.g., int, double, long, etc.) rather than reference types
 5. method reference - shorthand syntax for referring to methods or constructors of classes or objects (System.out::println)
 6. Steam API - functional-style operations on sequences of elements, facilitating concise and readable code for filtering, mapping, aggregating, and transforming data

+### 4. Modules

+1. Modular architecture - practice of organizing a Java application into separate modules or components that can be developed, maintained, and deployed independently